Borrowing Privileges Policy

 - Some parental restrictions to materials and resources are available.

-- A virtual “electronic card” is available online.
+- An Online Library Card is available online.

-- Identification IS NOT required.
-The electronic card only allows access to online services, including databases and downloadable electronic materials.
+- Identification is not required.
+The Online Card only allows access to online services, including databases and downloadable electronic materials.

-- An electronic card can be converted to a regular card with full functionality by visiting a library location and completing the applicable registration requirements.
+- An Online Card can be converted to a regular card with full functionality by visiting a library location and completing the applicable registration requirements.

 Loan Periods, Renewals, and Item Limits

-The library will maintain loan periods, renewals, and item limits which provide customers with an adequate amount of time for both using and returning library materials.
+The library will maintain loan periods, renewals, and item limits which provide patrons with an adequate amount of time for both using and returning library materials.

 Claimed Returned Items

-If a customer locates an item after paying for it, a refund will be issued for the cost of the item minus a processing fee, as indicated in the Table of Charges Policy.
+If a patron locates an item after paying for it, a refund will be issued for the cost of the item minus a processing fee, as indicated in the Table of Charges Policy.
 The request must be made within thirty days of the payment.
-Customers who request a refund must provide the receipt that was issued by the library at the time payment was tendered.
+Patrons who request a refund must provide the receipt that was issued by the library at the time payment was tendered.

 Denial of Borrowing Privileges

-Customer borrowing privileges will be denied when lost material fees or fines exceed $25.00.
-Any customer who has been referred to the collection agency will be denied borrowing privileges until all delinquent materials are returned or all fees/fines are paid so the balance is under $25.00.
+Patron borrowing privileges will be denied when lost material fees or fines exceed $25.00.
+Any patron who has been referred to the collection agency will be denied borrowing privileges until all delinquent materials are returned or all fees/fines are paid so the balance is under $25.00.

 Confidentiality of User Record